YizhouXu-THU/CLIC/README.md

 ## Installation and Setups

-Please first ensure that you have installed `SUMO>=1.12.0` following the [SUMO Documentation](https://sumo.dlr.de/docs/Installing/index.html).
+Please first ensure that you have installed `SUMO 1.18.0` following the [SUMO Documentation](https://sumo.dlr.de/docs/Installing/index.html).

 Then run the following command to clone this repository: